 Flying the Lake Yard Flag since 1938

 Lake Yard has been operating as a family-owned shipyard and marina since 1938.
 It originally operated as a yacht and commercial boat builder and in 1978 became the sole distributor for Boston Whalers in the UK and Ireland.
-In 1996, brothers, Russell and Robyn Culpan developed the site to incorporate a unique 44-berth marina and clubhouse.
+In 1996, brothers, Russell and Robin Culpan developed the site to incorporate a unique 44-berth marina and clubhouse.
 Today the Lake Yard team are committed to continuing the family’s legacy for the benefit of the marina’s members.

 History.
 Tradition.
 Expertise.
 Passion.

 Lake Yard’s marina is in an area of outstanding natural beauty.
 Wild seals are a regular and, being situated directly opposite the RSPB reserve at Arne and with the anchorages of Brownsea Island and Round island only minutes away, the bird life is prodigious.
 Avian visitors include common shelduck, pied avocet, spoonbill and sandwich tern and the once rare little egrets are now seen in increasing numbers.

 For those that prefer more adrenalin-based activities, the harbour water ski lanes and PWC area are very close by, and our calm waters are perfect for any form of paddling from Kayaks to SUPs.
 During WW2 the BOAC flying boats used this stretch of water for landing.
 In fact, the area is so rich in history starting from pre-Iron Age settlements on the shores, that you would need months to explore it properly.

 The Centre of Everything